Welcome to Lost Yogi’s ESO DPS Guide in late 2022 / early 2023.

 Weave light and heavy attacks.

-In this ESO DPS Guide I try and cover all areas of Boosting your ESO DPS, but this point deserves its own video.
-I will make that soon and put it in below this point.
+In this ESO DPS Guide, I try and cover all areas of Boosting your ESO DPS, but this point deserves its own video.
+I will make that soon and put it below this point.

-But when we talk about weaving attacks, the simple explanation is to use a light attack, then use a skills, light attack and next skill.
+But when we talk about weaving attacks, the simple explanation is to use a light attack, then use skills, light attack, and the next skill.

 Best Skill Rotation.

-What is the best skill rotation in ESO? depends on what class you play and what you role is.
-Even if you are a Damage Dealer, your rotation may include a debuff that benefits the entire group, making your rotation a little different than the Damage Dealer standing next to you even though you are the same class, race and build.
+What is the best skill rotation in ESO? depends on what class you play and what your role is.
+Even if you are a Damage Dealer, your rotation may include a debuff that benefits the entire group, making your rotation a little different than the Damage Dealer standing next to you even though you are the same class, race, and build.